duendwang/zeppelinhangar-selfhost-guides/LinuxGuide.md

 6. Change into the users home directory with `cd ~`

 ## Check for updates
-`sudo apt update -y && sudo apt upgrade -y`
+`sudo apt update && sudo apt upgrade -y`

 ## Install the necessary software